 We help individuals with sensory processing disorder overcome challenges they may experience with emotional and behavior regulation.
-Our approach uses purposeful play, addressing gross & fine motor coordination, helping in academic learning, handwriting legibility and social skills.
+Our approach incorporates the use of purposeful play, vestibular and tactile input, fine and gross motor skills, reflex integration, and social skills training.
 These methods helps to ensure that everyone experiences a meaningful life at school, home and in the community.
 Living life to their fullest potential.

 “All people deal with sensory processing.
 Therefore, it’s how each individual is able to adjust or deal with, and process the sensory information that allows for individual success.
 Each child comes to us with a family and I am here to support them as well.”